baker371/GW-Releases/lambda/README.md

 - Release tag
 - Date & Time of the released

-This information is then converted into a json file and stored into an s3 bucket
+This information is then converted into a json file and stored into an s3 bucket, triggered by a github webhook to an AWS API Gateway.